Enhancing Accessibility, Building a Read This Page feature with Azure Speech Service and C#

 The Azure speech service provides both speech-to-text and text-to-speech conversion.
 It can be used in several ways and easy to use SDKs are provided for a range of languages.

-To get started, go to the Azure portal and from the marketplace create a Speech resource.
+resource.
 This comes in two pricing tiers, free and standard.
-For this code we can use the free tier which at time of writing will allow 500K char/month, plenty for this use.
-Once the resource is created, make a note of the Key and Region as this will be needed in our C# code later.
+For this code, we can use the free tier which, at the time of writing will allow 500K char/month, plenty for this use.
+Once the resource is created, make a note of the Key

-At this point we do not need to configure any other details.
+At this point, we do not need to configure any other details.
 It is however worth looking around the speech studio as you can try out the many voices in the Voice Gallery amongst other things.
 In this project, after trying a number of voices I did find they ranged in how natural they sounded, with the US voices seeming more complete.

 The Azure speech service does have quotas and limits.
 One of the limits is that the audio file is limited to a maximum of 10 minutes in duration, though for these posts that is not an issue.